YumengggZhang/YumengggZhang/README.md

 - 📫 Reach out to me at: yumengzhang75[@]gmail.com
 - 💬 Ask me about finding internship, dogs, foods, traveling, taking photos or ootd
 - 😄 Pronouns: She/Her/Hers
-- 🦮 Fun fact: I don't love my dog but just live with her
+- 🦮 Fun fact: I don't like my dog but just live with her

 ### Connect with me